allemandi/bible-validate/README.md

 ## 📦 API
+### ℹ️ Input Normalization
+String inputs get minimal normalization and basic alias matching:
+- `"First KinGs"` → `"1 Kings"`
+- `"Gen chapter 12, verses 2:4"` → `"Genesis 12:2–4"`
+- `"Canticles"` → `"Song of Solomon"`
+- Case, punctuation, and ordinals normalized

+> ⚠️ Prefixes like "Book of", "The Gospel According to", and other fuzzy matching aren’t handled.

+Normalization details and examples are included in documentation.

 ### `formatReference({ book, chapter, verseStart, verseEnd })`

 - Formats a parsed Bible reference object into a human-readable string.